 When three of the largest data breaches in history exposed him, Ahrens took proactive steps to limit any potential damage.
 Sure enough, a thief soon tested his defenses.

 “I had early warning detection placed on my records,” he explains.
 A monitoring agency noticed a suspicious new charge made in his name: “They called me and asked, ‘Did you just purchase $5,000 worth of electronics?’
-I said no, and they closed (the account) immediately.
-The guy got away with some TVs,” but there were no negative consequences for Ahrens.
+I said no, and they closed the account immediately.
+The thief got away with some TVs, Ahrens says, but there were no negative consequences for him.

 “To the bad guys, you’re nothing but a number,” Kerskie says.
 “You have a Social Security number and they will use it.”